comeryu-max/tcp-timing-lab-02-throughput-illusion/README.md

 ---

 ## 💥 From Packet Gap to Throughput Collapse
+A causal chain from packet-level timing to system-level behavior
 ![Serialization Delay Observation](./figures/fig3-from-packet-gap-to-throughput-collapse.svg)

 ## 💥 Core Explanation